NikolayOskolkov/Physalia_AncientMetagenomics_2025/exercises.md

 - how negative (blank) controls can help disentangle ancient organisms from modern contaminants
 - how microbial source tracking can facilitate separating endogenous and exogenous microbial communities

-The chapter has the following outline:
+The section has the following outline:

 - Introduction
 - Simulated ancient metagenomic data